|

 produced in 15 gauge.
 It was a popular string throughout the 19th century.

-2. "CRAVEN GOLD" This string was first produced in 1876 to match the
+2. "CRAVEN GOLD" This string was first produced in the 1880s to match the

 appearance and is finely polished giving a smoother appearance and used to